galeep/dedoopsie/README.md

 - Structured logs with group IDs, reclaimable size, keeper strategy, and hashes
 - CLI flags to discourage accidental file destruction
 - Can be imported as a module or run from the command line
+- No file deletion, only safe moves or logged intents

 ---